Laos 1994 "Dinosaurs of Laos"

 Based on these fragmental remains that included a large femur and a small caudal vertebra, HOFFET described two new dinosaur species Titanosaurus falloti (the specimens name honors Paul Fallot, HOFFET's mentor at the University of Nancy) in 1942 and Manchurosaurus laoensis (Hadrosaur or commonly referred to as Duck-billed dinosaurs) in 1943.

 In 1940, while the Japanese occupied Laos, HOFFET was mobilized and joined the intelligence services in Hue in Vietnam.
-He disappeared in 1945 during the fighting at the Nui Tho Pass near Hanoi, then declared as "dead for France" in 1947.
+He disappeared in 1945 during the fighting at the Nui Tho Pass near Hanoi, and was then declared as “dead for France” in 1947.

 These discoveries show a great resemblance between the dinosaurs of Laos and those of China, thus confirming the links between the Indochinese peninsula and the rest of Asia during the Cretaceous period.